-The Bocona Deposit consists of several separate sub-zones - the Bocona Skarn Zone, the Muralla Zone the North Felsite Zone and related hanging wall panels.
-The Bocona Skarn Zone is also localized on the outer edge of the skarn alteration zone surrounding the Central Monzonite Intrusion, wrapping around its Northeastern margin where it transitions into the North Felsite Zone.
+The Bocona Deposit consists of several separate sub-zones - the Bocona Skarn Zone, the Muralla Zone and related hanging wall panels.
+The Bocona Skarn Zone is also localized on the outer edge of the skarn alteration zone surrounding the Central Monzonite Intrusion, wrapping around its Northeastern margin where it transitions into the North Felsite Deposit.
 The upper part of the Muralla zone is strongly oxidized and is the basis of the quoted oxide resource.